Apicurio/apicurio.github.io/_posts/2021-12-09-kafkasql-storage-and-security.md

 generated from an empty Apicurio Registry instance, version `2.1.3.Final`.*

 Thank you for using and supporting Apicurio projects!
-As always, if you have any suggestions or encounter any problem, feel free to contact the team by [filling an issue in GitHub](https://github.com/Apicurio/apicurio-registry/issues)
+As always, if you have any suggestions or encounter any problem, feel free to contact the team by [filing an issue in GitHub](https://github.com/Apicurio/apicurio-registry/issues)